Taste-Testing And Ranking The Best (And Worst) Vanilla Ice Cream

 More Taste Test Tuesday: The Best Store-Bought Choclate Ice Cream Brands

 Senior Editor John Turiano unearthed from deep within the bowels of the Internet a five-point sheet that outlined the “musts” of ice cream-tasting procedure.
 It was printed and haphazardly taped to the plastic thermostat casing that cruelly denies us access to the controls that could save us from the near hypothermic conditions under which we write, edit, etc. The sheet decreed that ice cream be left to sit out for five to 10 minutes before tasting, so it can soften and deliver more flavor.
 This could have been a logistical nightmare, but Turiano set up a commendable scoop/soften/taste system: An intern feverishly scooped behind the scenes, surely honing the opening lines of a complaint to the Department of Labor, while staffers carefully sniffed spoonfuls and then shoveled them into mouths—ice cream-side down onto the tongue (this was procedure per the direction sheet, of course).

 Eleven flavors and 12 editors strong, we set off into the white, melting abyss.
-No one knew which brands they were tasting, and each brand was rated on visual appeal, aroma, vanilla flavor, and texture & consistency on a scale of one to five, five being the highest.
-A perfect score would be 240 points.
+No one knew which brands they were tasting, and each brand was rated on visual appeal, aroma, vanilla flavor, and texture & consistency on a scale of one to five, five being the highest, so a 20 would be a perfect score.

 Christin Gasner / Shutterstock

 Editors slammed Friendly’s’ vanilla with remarks like “nope,” “meh,” “terrible, ”and “very chemical.”
 Worst entrant, hands down.

 This is a lesser-known brand, so we thought we’d give it a shot.
 We took a bullet for you, readers, on this one.
 Associate Art Director Jess Brown’s cryptic message says it all: “Artificial flavor; burning tongue.”